 In accordance with federal regulations, this report is published and actively distributed as a single document.
 On or before October 1 of each year, Austin Career Institute distributes a notice to all students and employees, which includes a statement of the report's availability and its exact electronic address, a description of its contents, as well as an advisement that a paper copy will be provided upon request.
-The Annual Campus Crime Rates are also provided separately on the website and distributed to students and employees.
 A paper copy may be requested via email or in person from the Director of Compliance and Regulatory Affairs.
-These regulations also require institutions to provide a notice containing this information to all prospective students and prospective employees.
+These regulations also require institutions to provide a notice containing this information to al prospective students and prospective employees.
 This notice must also advise interested parties of their right to request a paper copy of the ASR and to have it furnished upon request.
 Austin Career Institute distributes its report, and associated statement, description, and advisements, as mentioned above, in the following ways:

-- Current Employees - Via company email address and website by October 1 annually - Sent by the Director of Student Services - Current Students - Via email address provided during enrollment by before October 1 annually - Sent by the Director of Student Services - Prospective Employees - o Via email address provided during electronic inquiry - o Via email address provided during verbal inquiry - o Provided with email sent by the Director of Student Services from weekly inquiry list - Prospective Students - Via email address provided during electronic inquiry - Provided within automated response sent via website - Via email address provided during verbal (phone) inquiry - Provided within email sent daily by Director of Student Services using Lead Master List Summary report
+- Current Employees - Via company email address on or before October 1 annually - Sent by the Director of Student Services - Current Students - o Via email address provided during enrollment on or before October 1 annually - \circ \quad Sent by the Director of Student Services - Prospective Employees - Via email address provided during electronic inquiry - Via email address provided during verbal inquiry - o Provided with email Sent by the Director of Student Services from weekly inquiry list - Prospective Students - Via email address provided during electronic inquiry - Provided within automated response sent via website - Via email address provided during verbal (phone) inquiry - Provided within email sent daily by Director of Student Services using Lead Master List Summary report